 Academically, David completed a Master of Surgery in 2008 focusing on the impact of PET/CT imaging on the treatment of colorectal cancer liver metastases.
 He is the Clinical Research lead in Upper Gastrointestinal Surgery within the Institute of Academic Surgery at RPA Hospital.

 David has broad clinical interests.
-Oncologically, he specialises in liver tumours, both primary and secondary, pancreatic tumours and biliary/gallbladder tumours.
+Oncologically, he has an interest in liver tumours, both primary and secondary, pancreatic tumours and biliary/gallbladder tumours.
 He performs an extensive range of non-cancer related operations for conditions such as gallstone disease, hernias and obesity.
 In addition, he is involved with medical device development aiming to improve the safety and effectiveness of current technologies.
 He was awarded a seed funding grant from the NSW government following completion of the ATP Innovation Medical Device Commercialisation Training Program.